WHITE PAPER

 Authentication in MQTT refers to the process of verifying the identity of a client or a broker before allowing them to establish a connection or interact with the MQTT network.
 It is only about the right to connect to the broker and is separate from authorization, which determines which topics a client is allowed to publish and subscribe to.
 Authorization will be discussed in a separate article in this series.

-The MQTT broker can authenticate clients mainly in following ways:
+The MQTT Broker can authenticate clients mainly in following ways:

 • Password-based authentication: The broker verifies that the client has the correct connecting credentials: username, client ID, and password.
 The broker can verify either the username or client ID against the password.